 "The start is like all Zwift races, flat and fast," says George.
 "But it is very important you get the front quickly as the first ascent of the climb is within the first few minutes!"

-Hopefully you picked up a lucky feather PowerUp at the lap banner because the reverse KOM is just up the road.
+Hopefully you picked up a lucky feather PowerUp to help you up the fast-approaching reverse KOM.
 Hold your ideal pack position, and get ready for the fireworks!

 #2: Reverse KOM